Sam-Mucyo/music262/tests/README.md

 ## Notes

-- The tests require the daydreamin.wav file to be present in the sample_music directory.
 - The tests use preprocessor macros to replace the real CoreAudio functions with mock implementations.
 - The RenderCallback simulation test uses a global variable to access the AudioPlayer instance from the callback function.